wlsf82/cv/README.md

 In 2018, I started an online school called Talking About Testing, and for three years, I worked on it as a side-project.
 The school is focused on teaching all about testing automation.

-The school already has seven courses in Portuguese and five courses in English (the courses in English are available on [Udemy](https://www.udemy.com/user/walmyr/).)
+The school already has seven courses in Portuguese and six courses in English (the courses in English are available on [Udemy](https://www.udemy.com/user/walmyr/).)

 Summing up the number of students on both platforms, I already have almost 4K students.